developer-zebra/developer-zebra-site/src/ehs/4-0/guide/settings/index.md

 #### GMS Restricted Mode

-On GMS devices running Android 8.x Oreo and higher, Zebra implements a mode called [GMS Restricted](/mx/gmsmgr), an optional state that disables all or select sets of GMS applications and services (i.e. Gmail, Google Maps, etc.) on the device and removes their icons from the Android Launcher.
+On GMS devices running Android 8.x Oreo and later, Zebra implements a mode called [GMS Restricted](/mx/gmsmgr), an optional state that disables all or select sets of GMS applications and services (i.e. Gmail, Google Maps, etc.) on the device and removes their icons from the Android Launcher.

 #####NOTES: